Did you know a dog’s hearing ability is almost seven times that of a human?

 - Keep your windows and doors shut to ensure your pet doesn’t try to escape

 - Create a ‘comfort corner’ or a den for your pet, preferably away from any windows or doors.
-Many pets seek comfort under tables/chairs/beds etc. Don’t try to move them unless it’s unsafe for them, instead make it more comforting by providing a mat/blanket/pillow and their favourite toy.
+Many pets seek comfort under tables/chairs/beds etc. Don’t try to move them unless it’s unsafe for them, instead make it more accessible and comfortable by providing a mat/blanket/pillow and their favourite toy.
 Essential oils may also help relax your pet - you can consider diffusing Lavender essential oil, a proven relaxant and de-stressor, from when the noise begins.

 - Try playing some soothing music in their room to minimize the outside noise (YouTube for recommendations)